gqrx-sdr/gqrx/README.md

 ====

 Gqrx is an experimental software defined radio receiver implemented using GNU Radio and the Qt GUI toolkit.
-Currently it works on Linux and Mac and supports the following devices:
+Currently it works on Linux and Mac with hardware supported by gr-osmosdr, including Funcube Dongle, RTL-SDR, Airspy, HackRF, BladeRF, RFSpace, USRP and even SoapySDR.
-- Funcube Dongle Pro and Pro+
-- RTL2832U-based DVB-T dongles (rtlsdr via USB and TCP)
-- OsmoSDR
-- USRP
-- HackRF
-- Nuand bladeRF
-- RFspace SDR-IQ, SDR-IP, NetSDR and Cloud-IQ
-- Airspy
-- any other device supported by the gr-osmosdr library

 Gqrx can operate as a traditional AM/FM/SSB receiver with audio output or as an FFT-only instrument.
 There are also various hooks for interacting with external